 Where to stay in Devon (for cyclists)

 If you are planning to try out some of Devon’s cycle routes, you are spoilt for choice in terms of where to stay.
+There is Devon cycling accommodation to suit any budget and group size, with easy access to the top cycle routes Devon has to offer.

 In terms of the north of the county then Barnstaple provides good access to the coastal resorts of Ilfracombe and Woolacombe.

 Barnstaple is also on the Tarka Trail.
+Some of the best North Devon cycling routes pass through the town.

 For those wanting to venture into nearby Somerset for cycling in Exmoor National Park, Ilfracombe would be a ideal location.